Try Wisepops now

 1. Targeted popups

-It is best to start maximizing your sales by making the most of customers who already visit your store.
-Take care of the onsite marketing first.
-A popup is a great starting point for that.
+It is best to start maximizing your Shopify sales by making the most of customers who already visit your store.
+Popups are a great starting point for that.

 Example: